 The Camaraderie of the Blogosphere

-In the bereavement group I joined after the death of my wife, every member had an additional support system to get them through the battle — and indeed it is a battle, a life and death battle.
+In the bereavement group I joined after the death of my wife, every member had a support system to get them through the battle — and indeed it is a battle.

 They had children and grandchildren, brothers and sisters, other relatives, close friends, some were even in new relationships.
 In short, no one was completely alone.

 I write this not out of self-pity or to solicit pity, but as a matter of fact and to make a point — I was the only one in the group who had no one.
 My two brothers are dead and my son is dead.
 That’s it.
 I have some extended family, but they weren’t there for me.

 The bereavement group was a big help until Covid shut it down.
 After that, the only real support — or rather ethereal support — came from readers of my blog.
 I don’t have many, but the ones I have are tops in my book.

 I won’t mention names, but they include a beautiful poet in New Zealand (absent lately), a sensitive guy in the Netherlands, the son of a paratrooper somewhere in America, a good ole country boy in Canada, a nurse in Texas, a caring young woman in the Pacific Northwest, a former colleague of my wife who tried to put me on the ‘Road to God,’ a brilliant and insightful Buddhism student from China, an honest soul who writes of ‘grief out loud,’ an author in Arizona, a dental student and poet perhaps in India, an artist and lover of chickens out there somewhere, a woman in Milan, a Spanish artist, a fellow widower in Alaska (what the hell happened to him?), and most of all, a gentleman master craftsman of the Blogosphere and a friend to many, who shares my posts and who is currently fighting his own battle.
 I have never met any of these people but I regard them as real friends of the ether.
 And what talent they share from around the world.